Frequently Asked Questions by Unrepresented (Pro Se) Litigants

 The Florida Rules of Appellate Procedure, which can be located in most law libraries and at The Florida Bar’s website, www.floridabar.org.
 See also the Florida Rules of Judicial Administration.

 Litigants in this court should be familiar with the court’s Notice to Attorneys and Parties and Electronic Filing Procedure, and may find useful the court’s Administrative Orders and Internal Operating Procedures.
+All our available on the court's website, on the "Resources" page.

 A notice of appeal should be filed in the clerk’s office of the lower tribunal or court where the order to be reviewed was entered.
 See Florida Rule of Appellate Procedure 9.900 for notice of appeal forms.
 The notice of appeal is then certified by the lower tribunal to this court.
 The notice of appeal should contain an original signature and a certificate of service reflecting that a copy has been served on the other side.
 Original petitions should be filed directly with this court.